 The core role of the teams is to build capacity within schools and settings, supporting staff development and the implementation of effective policies and practices, so that children and young people with SEND are included in all aspects of school/setting life and make good progress.
-All core activities should result in sustainable outcomes for schools - so that schools and settings can continue to meet pupil need following completion of a support package.
+All core activities should result in sustainable outcomes for schools - so that schools and settings can continue to meet pupil need following the completion of a support package.

 Elements of the work of the teams will be funded by the local authority.
 This includes support to individual pupils who have the most significant needs.
 Each team has published criteria to identify the nature of pupils who will receive individual support as part of the core role.

 Support for pupils who do not fulfil the criteria is available at a charge.

 - School focused interventions, raising the capacity of schools to meet the needs of their pupils through the development and implementation of whole school policies and processes; training for staff at all levels; provision mapping; environmental audits; pupil tracking; data analysis and strategic planning; support to SENCos and curriculum resources

 - Pupil-focused interventions including family support; assessment; monitoring and review of pupils with high level needs; target setting and evaluation of progress; identification of support strategies and curriculum resources; classroom support; modelling of strategies and staff training; transition support at all key stages